br14nn/next-ts-template/README.md

 # About

-A NEXT.js typescript starter kit.
+A NEXT Typescript template.
 Core libraries included are: `prettier-plugin-tailwindcss` and `tailwind-merge`

 # Installation